Malva preissiana: Characteristics

 The name Malva has its origins in the Greek word μαλακός ("malakos"), which can be roughly translated to mean "soft" and/or "smooth", and preissiana is derived from the name Joann August Ludwig Preiss, who was a well-known German botanist who spent up to four years in Australia studying native plants during the late 1800s.

-The Malva family is quite large, with over one thousand known recordings of different species.
-It originates from North Africa and some parts of Asia but has since been spread to places such as Australia, the United States and Europe, and even some parts of Canada.
-However, Malva preissiana, which occurs naturally in some parts of Australia, is listed as endangered in Victoria.

 Malva preissiana is ornithocoprophilic, meaning that it thrives in environments that have an abundant source of bird faeces or guano.
 This is because the plant gains essential nutrients that are found within the bird faeces due to the fact that the birds' diet mainly consists of nutrient-rich small fish and other sea creatures; this consumption of fish also increases the levels of phosphorus and nitrogen in the soil, which is beneficial to the plant's fertilisation.
 As such, this plant can typically be found in coastal areas of Australia that are heavily populated by gulls or seabirds, and particularly flourishes during breeding season when the birds are not migrating.

 Malva preissiana also belongs to the sclerophyllous leaf type, whereby the plant is characterised by shorter leaves and more robust structures; this unique anatomy makes it a very durable plant, which in turn has made it a much relied upon shrub for birds to make nests for their young.

 Another unique feature of Malva preissiana is its xeromorphic qualities, which means that it can survive with very little water because of the way it stores water in its leaves and stems.
 This allows Malva preissiana to endure the warm and dry climates that are typical of Australia.
 Because of its versatile and durable qualities, this plant can often be found in great numbers after flooding, and/or heavy rain.

 Malva preissiana is also characterised by white flowers.
-It has previously been believed that Malva preissiana can have pink and white flowers, however, a study conducted in 2012 has shown that the pink-flowered hollyhock is a different taxa, and so was given its own name, Malva Weinmanniana.
+It has previously been believed that Malva preissiana can have pink and white flowers, however, a study conducted in 2012 has shown that the pink-flowered hollyhock is a different taxa, and so was given its own name, Malva weinmanniana.
 This can be used to differentiate between the native Australian plant and its other relatives of the same species that are not native to Australia, but that are introduced.